Yuli Gurriel Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have a 4.52 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.